What are Light Blocking and Sheerness and Why Do They Matter?

 Manufacturers can use Datacolor spectrophotometers with transmission capabilities to test using the second, newer method.
 According to the AATCC method, the test is applicable to all types of fabrics, but not recommended for some mesh materials.

 Light-blocking test methods only apply to window coverings.
-And if you’ve ever bought curtains labeled “light blocking,” you’re probably familiar with the benefits of this property.
+And if you’ve ever bought curtains labeled “light blocking fabric,” you’re probably familiar with the benefits of this property.

 Interestingly, while the AATCC has established test methods for light blocking, it has not established standards.
-This means that it’s up to manufacturers and retailers to establish for themselves how much light must be blocked in order to label a window covering as “light-blocking” or “blackout”.
+This means that it’s up to manufacturers and retailers to establish for themselves how much light must be blocked in order to label a window covering as being made from “light-blocking fabric” or “blackout”.
 Without an industry standard, the definition can vary widely.
 Those interested in establishing a standard for light blocking should share their needs and recommendations with AATCC’s Color Measurement committee (RA-36).

-Many retailers offer “light-blocking” or “blackout” drapes, curtains and blinds.
-Some also offer liners that customers can use with their existing window coverings.
+Many retailers offer “light-blocking fabric” or “blackout” drapes, curtains and blinds.
+Some also offer light-blocking fabric liners that customers can use with their existing window coverings.
 Like the window coverings themselves, many styles and price points are available.

 If the market were limited to bedroom curtains for third-shift workers and college students who sleep until noon, it would be small indeed.
 But retailers are actively marketing the products more widely, including for children’s bedrooms, media rooms, and to reduce noise and drafts.
 These coverings are also marketed for energy efficiency, with heavier or lined fabrics keeping warm air in, and light-blocking properties reducing the heat of intense sunlight.